 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

-"Some of you shared that changes in work expectations are not always clearly communicated.
-I’m asking all of you to share ideas that would improve clarity around work expectations for you or anyone on our team."
+"Some of you shared that changes in work expectations aren't always clearly communicated.
+I’m asking all of you to share ideas that'd improve clarity around work expectations for you or anyone on our team."

 6. I am given an appropriate amount of time to complete my work tasks.